 During my time living in Australia, I was so fortunate to travel a lot.
 I had lots of breaks from uni that allowed me to explore more of Australia and some of the surrounding countries.
-Read my posts from Australia here and my posts from New Zealand here.
 In addition, some of my friends and family from home took advantage of my position and either came to visit me or met me somewhere.
 Admitted, it was one of the best things about living abroad.

 In late March, my mum and I met for two weeks in Sri Lanka.
 Our first destination there was Sigiriya that I had read so much about when planning our trip and instantly decided that we had to see.

-Sigiriya that means Lion Rock is a giant rock that is on UNESCO’s list of world heritage.
+Sigiriya that means Lion Rock is a giant rock that is on UNESCO’s World Heritage List.
 According to the Sri Lankan chronicle, King Kasyapa (477-495) built his palace on top of the 200-metre high rock and named it the country’s capital.
-The king and his people lived on Sigiriya until the king’s death after which the rock was abandoned.
-Afterwards, the rock has served as a Buddhist monastery and nowadays, it’s one of the most popular tourist destinations in Sri Lanka.
+The king and his people lived on Sigiriya until the king’s death, after which the rock was abandoned.
+Afterwards, the rock has served as a Buddhist monastery and nowadays, it’s one of the most popular tourist attractions in Sri Lanka.
 And with good reason, because Sigiriya is not just a rock.

 After buying the tickets, we were allowed to enter the Royal Gardens that lead up to Sigiriya at the end.
 It’s a very beautiful passage and maybe the best spot to take photos of the rock from the ground.
 And because we were first in line, we almost had it all to ourselves in the beginning.